Policy on Medical Leave

 A student on medical leave, who wishes to return, must initiate a request for readmission by writing a letter to the Dean of Students, or his/her designee, detailing what has been accomplished during the absence.
 The student's letter and a supporting letter from an appropriate health care or mental health care professional are the basis upon which the Dean of Students, or his/her designee, makes the judgment that the health circumstances causing the student to leave have been adequately addressed and that there is a reasonable assurance that the student will be able to resume his/her studies.

 The letter from the health care or mental health care professional should address at least the following questions: what were the reasons for the student seeing you, how often did you meet, what gains were made, do you feel the student is able to handle the intellectual, physical and personal demands of being a full-time resident/commuter student, do you feel the student is ready to return to Barry, and are there any special conditions under which the student should be readmitted.
 The letter should be directed to the Dean of Students.
 The information gathered is reviewed by the appropriate health-care professionals at Barry and by the Dean of Students or his/her designee.
 The decision to readmit a student from a medical leave is a provisional judgment which may be reversed if a student fails to be a responsible member of the Barry community.
-When a student is permitted to return, special conditions or requirements may be outlined at the time, and upon return, the student is expected to meet periodically with the Dean of Students or hi/her designee.
+When a student is permitted to return, special conditions or requirements may be outlined at the time, and upon return, the student might be asked to meet periodically with the Dean of Students or his/her designee.
 Similarly, it is advisable for the student, during the first term back, to establish a professional relationship with a member of the Student Health and/or Center for Counseling and Psychological Services.

 The Dean of Students renders a decision for re-admission to the university, not re-admission to individual schools or divisions (majors).
 This is the prerogative of respective deans.
 Dialogue regarding re-admission to a particular school or division is the responsibility of the individual students.